tzmetz/FusionHeatSetInsertHoleGenerator/README.md

 * When all command inputs have been provided a preview will appear and the user can click "okay" to execute the script

 ![Example Image](ExampleImage.jpg)

+## Sources
+Hole design is based on guidance given in this article https://markforged.com/resources/blog/heat-set-inserts